 There are five classifications of PH, which categorize the multiple clinical conditions based on similar characteristics of clinical presentation, pathological findings, hemodynamics and treatment strategy.
 In summary, these classifications are:

 - Group 2: pulmonary hypertension due to left heart disease (PH-LHD)

 - Group 3: pulmonary hypertension due to chronic lung disease and/or hypoxia

 - Group 4: chronic thromboembolic pulmonary hypertension (CTEPH) and other pulmonary artery obstructions

 - Group 5: pulmonary hypertension with unclear and/or multifactorial mechanisms

 The mechanisms governing disease initiation differ between the PH subcategories.
 However, the drivers of disease progression that are responsible to varying degrees in each group include:

 PH is a complex, multifactorial disorder.
 Although there has been considerable progress made in understanding the molecular mechanisms involved, further research is required to better understand its pathophysiology, especially in the non-PAH subgroups.
 For further reading, please see Wilkins et al. 2012.

 In recent decades, there has been a significant advancement in understanding PH pathogenesis, which has led to the development of novel therapeutic targets.
-A comprehensive guide to PH therapeutic management strategies in relation to disease classification can be found in the published ESC/ERS guidelines for PH.
+A comprehensive guide to PH therapeutic management strategies in relation to disease classification can be found in the published ESC/ERS guidelines for PH, as well as in the Proceedings of the 6th World Symposium on Pulmonary Hypertension (WSPH) 2018 in Nice.
 Below we present a summary of the current treatment strategies in PH.